kgraczyk/machinelearning-lecture/list3.md

 **Competition**
 1st (3 pt.)
 2nd (2 pt.)
 3rd (1 pt.)

 Use a Hopfield network to store the MNIST data.
 Choose the most convenient realization of the Hopfield version discussed during the lecture.
-Try to store as many different patterns as possible.
-The winner is the one who stores the highest number of patterns.
+Try to store as many different patterns (different digits) as possible.
+The winner is the one who stores the highest number of patterns!